telerik/ajax-docs/controls/grid/design-time-/smarttag.md

 * The **Configure Data Source** link launches the **Configure Data Source wizard** for the current data source.
 This link does not appear in the Smart Tag unless the grid is bound to a declarative data source.

 * The **Refresh Schema** link refreshes the schema for the data source to which the grid is bound.
-This link does not appear in the Smart Tag unless the grid is bound to a declaraative data source.
+This link does not appear in the Smart Tag unless the grid is bound to a declarative data source.

 * The **Auto-generate columns at runtime** check box sets **AutoGenerateColumns** property of the **RadGrid** control.
 This specifies whether the table views in the grid automatically create [columns]({%slug grid/columns/column-types%}) for all fields in the data source at runtime by default.
 This default behavior can be overridden by the **AutoGenerateColumns** property of any **GridTableView** in the grid.